Nursing (NUR)

 NUR 724 Family NP Across Lifespan III (4 credits)

-This final diagnosis and management course in primary care focuses on refinement of analytic skills used for clinical decision-making in assessment and management of individuals and families presenting with selected episodic and chronic diseases commonly encountered in the primary care setting.
+This diagnosis and management course focuses on refinement of analytic skills used for clinical decision-making in assessment and management of individuals and families presenting with acute and chronic health deviations encountered in primary care.
+Students who register for NUR 724 must also register for NUR 725 Practicum III.
+For example, if you register for NUR 724 you must, at the same time, register for a section of NUR 725.

 NUR 725 Family NP Practicum III (3-4 credits)

-In this final practicum course, students demonstrate proficiency and flexibility of thinking in the analytical skills required for clinical decision making in the primary care setting.
-Emphasis is on skills needed for smooth transition to practice as an independent nurse practitioner.
+Students demonstrate proficiency and flexibility of thinking in the analytical skills required for clinical decision making.
+Emphasis is on skills needed for smooth transition to practice as a nurse practitioner.
+Students who register for NUR 724 must also register for NUR 725 Practicum III.
+For example, if you register for NUR 724 you must, at the same time, register for a section of NUR 725.

 NUR 730 Psych/Mental Health Np I (3 credits)